pestphp/docs/skipping-tests.md

 ---
 title: Skipping Tests
 description: During the development process, there may be times when you need to temporarily disable a test.
-Rather than commenting out the code, it is recommended to use the `skip` method or the `todo` method, which is specifically designed for this purpose.
+Rather than commenting out the code, we recommended using the `skip` method.
 ---

 # Skipping Tests